ignatandrei/RSCG_InterceptorTemplate/readme.txt

 </PropertyGroup>
 ```

-Make a folder Interceptors in the project and add also at least the generic interceptor
+Make a folder Interceptors in the project and add also at least the generic interceptor( see templates at src/RSCG_InterceptorTemplateConsole/Interceptors/ , start with GenericInterceptorForAllMethods.txt )

 ```xml
   <ItemGroup>